Jpwaters09/Comment-Remover/README.md

 6. Running the application: \
    For Windows: \
-   Double click on the Comment_Remover-Windows.exe file. \
+   Double click on the Comment_Remover-v1.1.0-Windows.exe file. \
    Or run in cmd:
    ```batch
    ./"dist/Comment_Remover-v1.1.0-Windows.exe"